lwasser/geo-python/README.md

 You can update your environment at any time using:

-`conda env update -f environment.yml`
+`mamba env update -f environment.yml`

-To manage your conda environments, use the following commands:
+To manage your conda environments, use the following commands (you can still use conda commands, mamba just makes the install faster):

 #### View envs installed
 `conda info --envs`